easytarget/MQ-Pro-IO/README.md

 # Device Trees
 A device tree is a file that defines the structure of the peripherals attached to, and provided by, the GPIO and internal busses on a SBC.

-It is used during boot to discover storage, console and other devices as needed.
+It is used in several places during initial boot to discover storage, console and other devices as needed.
 Once the linux kernel starts it is used to provision devices such as UART, network, gpu and other hardware.
-The device tree itself is a source file that is compiled into a binary blob and loaded during boot.
+The device tree itself is a source file that is compiled into a binary to be loaded during boot.

+In this guide we only replace the device tree used by the kernel when Linux is started in the final stages of boot up.

+We do not need to modify the device tree used by U-Boot, or the kernel init processes, they still use the default (Nezha) device tree they were compiled against.
+Because this part of the boot process already works correctly we can avoid the complexity of recompiling anything.

 My pre-compiled device-trees for the MQ PRO are [here](./precompiled-trees), along with install notes.
 - I may modify this in the future as I learn how to handle kernel upgrades properly, my current install method is probably sub-optimal.
 But it should work.

 ## Roll Your Own Device Tree
-Hopefully you can find what you want in the precompiled trees, or use the vanilla tree and dynamically create your devices on it via PinCTL.
+Hopefully you can find what you want in the precompiled trees, or use the vanilla tree and dynamically create your devices on it via `pinctl`.

 But if not; my somewhat limited notes on compiling the tree, plus a script that handles running the C preprocessor on them (needed to get a working binary) are in the [device-tree](./device-tree) folder.

+# Using the new tree

-# Enabling Bluetooth
+## Enabling Bluetooth
-You need one of the new device trees provided (*except the original Nezha one*) since these correctly map UART1 onto the BT controller (with RTS/CTS).
+You need one of the new device trees provided here; these correctly map UART1 onto the BT controller (with RTS/CTS).

-Once that is in place you still need the correct firmware for this particular device, a copy of this is in the [bluetooth firmware](./bt-fw) folder.
+Once that is in place you still need the correct firmware for the bluetooth adapter, a copy of this is in the [bluetooth firmware](./bt-fw) folder.
 * Copy the two firmware (`.bin`) files to `/usr/lib/firmware/` on the MQ PRO and reboot.

+## Status LED
+The onboard (blue) status LED can now be controlled via the sys tree:

+`sudo sh -c "echo 1 > /sys/devices/platform/leds/leds/blue\:status/brightness"` to turn on

+`sudo sh -c "echo 0 > /sys/devices/platform/leds/leds/blue\:status/brightness"` to turn off

+You can make it flash as wifi traffic is seen with:

+`sudo sh -c "echo phy0rx > /sys/devices/platform/leds/leds/blue\:status/trigger"`

-# Using GPIO
+## Using GPIO
-This is beyond the scope of this document, I use GPIOd to do this.
-But have also used direct pinmux control via the `/sys/class/gpio` tree.
+Providing a full GPIO how-to is beyond the scope of this document, I use GPIOd to do this.
+But have also used direct pinctl control via the `/sys/class/gpio` tree.

+There are many tutorials on doing this online that give a better explanation than I can here

-# Allwinner D1 GPIO pins
+## Allwinner D1 GPIO pins
 The **D1** SOC runs at 3v3, and you must not exceed this on any of the GPIO pins.
 The drive current is also very limited, a maximum of 4mA on any individual pin, and 6mA total across a bank of pins (eg the 12 pins in the `*PB*` bank combined cannot draw more than 6mA!).

 Pins are organised into 7 'banks' (*PA*, *PB*, etc to *PG*) of up to 32 pins, but most banks have fewer pins.

-There is a big table in the D1 datasheet that shows all possible functions each pin can assume.

 ## GPIO Pin Muxing
 The **D1** SOC itself has 88 GPIO pins.